-10 Best Car Video Games Of All Time
+20 Best Car Video Games Of All Time

 7. Need For Speed III: Hot Pursuit

-Electronic Arts’ original Need For Speed game in 1994 kickstarted the much-loved franchise on the Playstation console, but it wasn’t until the third installment in 1998 where the NFS storyline really hit its stride.
+The original Need For Speed game in 1994 kickstarted the much-loved franchise on the Playstation console, but it wasn’t until the third installment in 1998 where the NFS storyline really hit its stride.
 Need for Speed III: Hot Pursuit gave you the chance to run from the cops (or be a cop) while behind the wheel of some of the most exotic supercars on the planet; everything from the Ferrari 550 Maranello, to the Jaguar XJR-15, to the Mercedes-Benz CLK GTR.

 The original Hot Pursuit title spawned five other pursuit-themed Need for Speed games to follow.
 Though it lacked an open-world concept that fans of the franchise grew to love in later installments, it made up for it with high-quality graphics and intense gameplay.
-You were a kid running from the cops, after all.
+You were a kid running from the cops, simple as that.

-The pioneer of the karting genre in video games, the original Super Mario Kart still holds up to this day.
+The pioneer of the karting genre in video games, the original Super Mario Kart still holds up.
 There have been numerous sequels in the series, all of which follow the same formula, but you have to give credit to what started it all.
 It offered an easy point of entry for gamers of any experience level, but its tracks held plenty of secrets and shortcuts for those who wanted to have the quickest time out of all their friends – friends who were, of course, sitting beside you on the couch.
 Oh, and it still has the best battle mode of any Mario Kart game.

 Outrun is less a racing game and more of a driving game.
 A driver, ostensibly you, and a blonde ride through beautiful, undulating terrain in a convertible Ferrari Testarossa.
 Select your preferred song before the game begins, and then travel through five stages to the finish line.
 Branching paths mean that there are a total of 15 areas to explore, and the environments show significant variety, including everything from windmill-lined roads to driving underneath countless stone arches.
 To make the experience even more immersive, the deluxe version of the arcade cabinet features a single-seat cockpit that moves with the action.